Updated November 5, 2019

 - Short Term Health Insurance – Also known as temporary health insurance, or short term medical coverage, this plan provides comprehensive benefits coverage for physician visits, in-hospital care, urgent care facility visits and much more.
 This plan has no network restrictions, enabling insureds with this plan to seek treatment from any doctor or hospital to access benefits.
 Pivot Health’s user-friendly online application process ensures that you know within minutes of applying if you’ve been approved for coverage.
 Qualified applicants can then choose a date to begin coverage – which can be as soon as 24 hours from the time you apply.

-- Supplemental Insurance Coverage – Struggling with high deductibles or costly coinsurance rates?
-The cash benefits provided by a supplemental coverage plan help you pay out-of-pocket medical expenses, such as insurance deductibles, copayments or coinsurance.
+- Supplemental Insurance Coverage – Are you struggling with high deductibles or costly coinsurance rates?
+The cash benefits provided by a supplemental coverage plan help you afford out-of-pocket medical expenses, such as insurance deductibles, copayments or coinsurance.
 You may even choose to use the cash benefits toward any other expenses you incur due to a serious illness or accident.
 This type of plan is designed to work with – or supplement – your primary major medical coverage, whether you have an individual plan or receive health care coverage sponsored by your employer.

 In addition to insurance benefits, Pivot Health short term health plans provide you with many extra non-insurance benefits, including:

-- Unlimited access to discounted telehealth doctor consultations.
+- Unlimited access to discounted telemedicine doctor consultations.

 - Your time is precious.
 Skip the waiting room and connect directly with a doctor at whatever time of day it works for you – telehealth is available 24/7.

 - Significant savings on eye care and eyewear.

 - With discounts of 15 percent to 40 percent on eye exams, eyeglass lenses, frames for eyeglasses and contact lenses, maintaining good ocular health has never been so affordable.